 Legend has it that Xiang Yu mobilized 400,000 men to dig the tomb of Qin Shi Huang, then was cursed and eventually died at the hands of the "terracotta warriors".

-The five cavalrymen who killed Xiang Yu on the banks of the Wu River were all Qin people, born in the Guanzhong region, soldiers of the old Qin army, and they were all prototypes of the terracotta warriors.
+The five cavalrymen who killed Xiang Yu on the banks of the Wu River were all Qin people, born in the Guanzhong region, soldiers of the old Qin army, and they were all prototypes of the Terracotta Warriors.
 Therefore, there is a theory that this army carried a “curse” of death for those who had the action of disturbing the “sleep” of Qin Shi Huang.

-The Mystery of Mercury in the Underground Palace
+Mystery of mercury in the underground palace

 Whether or not mercury was present in the underground palace has always been a matter of debate.
-Records of mercury date back to the "Historical Records" and "Book of Han," but no one has actually experienced it.
+Records of mercury date back to the "Historical Records" and "Book of Han", but no one has actually experienced it.

-With the development of science and technology, geologists Thuong Dung and Ly Dong Tien came to collect samples twice.
+With the development of science and technology, geologists Thuong Dung and Ly Dong Tien came to take samples twice.
 After many tests, they discovered that the central area had an unusually high mercury content, with an area of about 12,000 square meters.
 According to records, Qin Shi Huang wanted to use this mercury to create large and small rivers to prevent tomb robbers from entering.

 But this is also what makes it difficult for archaeologists to explore the tomb.